Magnetic-Field Induced Deformation in Hybrid Stars: Summary and Conclusions

-We study the effect of strong magnetic fields on the phase transition between baryons and quarks in the core of neutron stars (NSs).
-For this purpose, we use the widely known density-dependent relativistic mean-field (DD-RMF) model with the DD-MEX parameter set, which offers enough flexibility to meet both nuclear and astrophysical constraints.
+We study the effect of strong magnetic fields on the phase transition between baryons and quarks in the core of NSs.
+For this purpose, we use the widely known DD-RMF model with the DD-MEX parameter set, which offers enough flexibility to meet both nuclear and astrophysical constraints.
 The hyperon couplings are determined from SU(6) symmetry.
-For the quark phase, we use the Vector-Enhanced Bag model (vBag), with the construction of a mixed-phase, which allows to describe strange hybrid NSs that achieve the $2$ M$_{\odot}$ limit.
+For the quark phase, we use the vBag, with the construction of a mixed phase, which allows describing strange hybrid NSs that achieve the $2$ M$_{\sun}$ limit.
 Several values of the effective bag constant, $B^{1/4}_{\rm{eff}}=130, 160, 180$ MeV, are considered.

-To study magnetic field effects on the equation of state (EoS), a physically-motivated profile is applied, which depends quadratically on the chemical potential.
+To study magnetic field effects on the EoS, a physically motivated profile is applied, which depends quadratically on the chemical potential.
 As a consequence, the profile as a function of density depends on the EoS around the phase transition, and it is different for different effective bag constants.
 At large densities, the magnetic field approximately only depends on the magnetic dipole moment, reaching $10^{18}$ G for the largest magnetic dipole moment studied, $\mu = 2\times 10^{32}$ Am$^2$.
-Overall, the equation of state stiffens in the presence of magnetic fields, but the effects are stronger in the mixed phase, which is also wider (in density and energy density) and takes place at larger densities.
+Overall, the EoS stiffens in the presence of magnetic fields, but the effects are stronger in the mixed phase, which is also wider (in density and energy density) and takes place at larger densities.
 The effects are stronger for larger magnetic dipole moments and effective bag constants.
-The hyperons, which appear around the onset of mixed phase are suppressed by the magnetic field (due to an increased proton density).
+The hyperons, which appear around the onset of the mixed phase are suppressed by the magnetic field (due to an increased proton density).
 Oscillations appear in the particle population of charged particles, which arise due to the Landau levels.
-Overall, the population of charged particles (especially leptons) are enhanced.
-The population of $u$-quark is enhanced, when compared with the other quarks.
+Overall, the population of charged particles (especially leptons) is enhanced.
+The population of the $u$-quark is enhanced, when compared with the other quarks.